 - Jaw-related conditions: Problems with the jaw can often lead to problems with your oral and overall health.
 Unequal growth, temporomandibular joint disorder, and ill-fitting dentures can lead to misaligned teeth, worn down gums, as well as considerable discomfort.

 - Facial injuries, mainly those concerning the teeth

-- Lesion removal and biopsy: The team at the Oral Surgery Center of Santa Fe can take samples of unusual growths in and around the mouth to test them for oral cancer.
+- Lesion removal and biopsy: The team at the Oral Surgery and Dental Implant Center of Santa Fe can take samples of unusual growths in and around the mouth to test them for oral cancer.

 - Cleft lip and palate repair